Khoa94/car-dealer-jdbc/readme.md

-This project uses the following plugins in IntelliJ.
-Lombok
-JFormDesigner
+Plugins that this project use: Lombok, JFormDesigner